Apply to Sail: Expedition 381 Corinth Active Rift Development

 The offshore phase of Expedition 381 is provisionally scheduled for a maximum of 60 days during October and November 2017, with only a subset of the Science Party participating.
 Offshore activities will focus on core recovery, curation, sampling for ephemeral properties, biostratigraphy, physical properties, preliminary lithostratigraphy (whole core observed at core ends and through plastic liners), and downhole logging.
 The cores will not be split at sea.
 Subsequently, an Onshore Science Party (OSP) will be held at the MARUM – Center for Marine Environmental Sciences, University of Bremen, Germany, in February 2018 (exact dates to be confirmed), where the cores will be split.
 The OSP will be a maximum of 4 weeks long, the exact length dependent on core recovery.
 All members of the Science Party must attend the Onshore Science Party.

-This is a special call for an inorganic geochemist with experience in pore water geochemistry.
+This is a special call for a terrestrial/non-marine diatom specialist.
 U.S.-affiliated scientists interested in participating in this expedition should apply to sail through the U.S. Science Support Program.
-The deadline for this special call is October 13, 2017.
+The deadline for this special call is December 8, 2017.

 For questions, please email firstname.lastname@example.org.